facebookexperimental/Recoil/docs/docs/recoil-relay/graphql-selectors.md

 ## GraphQL Subscriptions

-While GraphQL selectors will subscribe to changes from locally issued mutations, you may also want to subscribe to mutations that are remotely initiated by the server.
+While GraphQL selectors will subscribe to changes from locally issued mutations or live updates, you may also want to subscribe to updates pushed by the server.
 In this situation you can use a **GraphQL _subscription_** instead of a GraphQL _query_.
 GraphQL subscriptions require a different implementation on the server to support initiating remote updates.

 ```jsx
 const seenCountSubscription = graphQLSelector({